Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/_index.md

   and one or more routes *do not* have SNIs set.
 - On specific requests only when the plugin is applied at the route level and all routes have SNIs set.

-SNIs must be set for all routes that mtls-auth was meant to be effective.
+SNIs must be set for all routes that mutual TLS authentication uses.

 ### Adding certificate authorities